Decide if prepayment is right for you

 By this time Jacintha owed £17.64 in standing charges.
 When she topped up by £20 the meter took what she owed and she only had £2.36 left.
 This meant she had to top up again the next day.

-If you don't want a prepayment meter, but your supplier wants to install one, you might be able to stop them and keep your normal meter.
-This way you can continue paying for energy after you use it, rather than in advance.
+If you don't want to move to prepayment but your supplier wants you to, you might be able to keep paying for energy after you use it.

-If you think a prepayment meter would suit your situation, you might want to get a prepayment meter installed.
+If you want to move to prepayment, you might want to get an old-style prepayment meter installed.